explaingit

 USE CASE 1

-Shard a large database across multiple servers to handle more data and traffic without replacing your existing database.
+Shard a large database table across multiple machines to handle more data and queries without migrating to a new database system.

 USE CASE 2